-The cuisine at August, inspired by Chef John Besh’s classical training here and in Europe as well as his own Southern Louisiana roots, is contemporary French with a focus on local ingredients.
+The cuisine at August, inspired by Chef John Besh’s classical training here and in Europe, as well as his own Southern Louisiana roots, is contemporary French with a focus on local ingredients.
 August is located in a historic 19th century French-Creole building in New Orleans’ Central Business District.
-August was a semifinalist for the 2012 and 2013 James Beard Award for Outstanding Restaurant and was a semifinalist for the 2015 James Beard Award for Outstanding Service and has been selected by Gayot as a top 40 Restaurant in the United States.
-The Times Picayune has named it as one of their top 10 Restaurants the last two years in a row.
+August was a semifinalist for the 2012 and 2013 James Beard Award for Outstanding Restaurant and was a semifinalist for the 2015 James Beard Award for Outstanding Service.
+It has been selected by Gayot as a top 40 Restaurant in the United States.
+Additionally, the Times-Picayune has named it as one of their Top 10 Restaurants the last two years in a row.

-Domenica is the creation of internationally acclaimed Chef John Besh and his executive chef and partner, Alon Shaya, who was awarded “Best Chef-South” by the James Beard Foundation in 2015.
 Domenica won “Best Pizza 2012” from New Orleans Magazine and was chosen as a top restaurant of 2012 by Food & Wine.
-Located in the storied Roosevelt New Orleans hotel, Domenica brings an elegant take on the unique cuisine of rural Italy prepared using only the best local ingredients.
-Homemade pastas, cured meats and wood-fired pizzas all paired with a stylish, vibrant atmosphere create a dining experience, that is sure to start a few traditions of its own.
+Located in the storied Roosevelt New Orleans Hotel, Domenica provides an elegant take on the unique cuisine of rural Italy, prepared using only the best local ingredients.
+Homemade pastas, cured meats and wood-fired pizzas all pair with a stylish, vibrant atmosphere to create a dining experience that is sure to start a few traditions of its own.

-Lüke New Orleans is Besh’s homage to the grand old Franco-German brasseries that once reigned in New Orleans.
-Lüke offers an extensive French, German, and Belgian beer selection, including three exclusive house brews [custom-made in Louisiana].
+Luke New Orleans is Besh’s homage to the grand old Franco-German brasseries that once reigned in New Orleans.
+Luke offers an extensive French, German, and Belgian beer selection, including three exclusive house brews, custom-made in Louisiana.
 The cuisine is unaffectedly Old World, using slow and traditional cooking techniques.
 The wine list features reds and whites from the Loire, Alsace, and Savoie regions, as well as Badischerwiens of Germany.
-Since opening in 2007, Lüke has been hailed by Condé Nast Traveler, Travel + Leisure, and The Times-Picayune Lagniappe, which awarded Lüke an impressive three bean-ranking for its “disarmingly home-spun culinary touches and broad-shouldered dishes that satisfy something more than just an appétit.
+Since opening in 2007, Luke has been hailed by Condé Nast Traveler, Travel + Leisure, and The Times-Picayune Lagniappe, which awarded Luke an impressive three bean-ranking for its “disarmingly home-spun culinary touches and broad-shouldered dishes that satisfy something more than just an appétite."

-BRG Executive Pastry Chef Kelly Fields and Pastry Chef Lisa White (of Domenica and PIZZA Domenica) are collaborators of Willa Jean, a southern bakery cafe that adds a modern and elegant touch to the iconic, southern food we all know and love.
+BRG Executive Pastry Chef Kelly Fields run the kitchen at Willa Jean, a southern bakery cafe that adds a modern and elegant touch to the iconic, southern food we all know and love.

-Willa Jean is the perfect spot for a coffee and breakfast pastry to go as well as a relaxed meal with friends and family.
+Willa Jean is the perfect spot to grab a coffee and breakfast pastry to-go, or to enjoy a relaxed meal with friends and family.
 The bakery serves breakfast, lunch and dinner, which allows the two pastry chefs to show their savory sides.
-The lunch and dinner menus are organized by “snacks,” “tartines/sandwiches,” “salads,” “soups,” “hot plates,” and “extra stuff,” offering customers the choice to order a selection of small plates or a single, heartier dish.
-The duo will place a strong emphasis on the coffee program and is delighted to bring Intelligentsia coffee back to New Orleans.
-For those looking to imbibe, Willa Jean will serve boozy slushies as well as tea- and coffee-inspired craft cocktails.
+The lunch and dinner menus are organized by “snacks,” “tartines/sandwiches,” “salads + soup,” “hot plates,” and “extra stuff,” offering customers the choice to order a selection of small plates or a single, heartier dish.
+The duo place a strong emphasis on the coffee program and are delighted to bring Intelligentsia Coffee back to New Orleans.
+For those looking to imbibe, Willa Jean serves boozy slushies, as well as tea- and coffee-inspired craft cocktails.

 “When people ask where in New Orleans to go for great local seafood, I want the answer to be Borgne.”- Brian Landry, Executive Chef

-The Uptown spin off of Chef Alon Shaya’s popular downtown restaurant, PIZZA domenica serves pizza made in a wood-burning oven accompanied by antipasti, crostini and salads.
-With a custom made oven shipped from Italy and Chef Alon Shaya’s creative culinary style, PIZZA domenica offers specialty, gourmet pizzas with a unique mix of toppings.
+The Uptown spin-off of BRG's popular downtown restaurant, PIZZA domenica serves pizza made in a wood-burning oven accompanied by antipasti, crostini and salads.
+With a custom made oven shipped from Italy, PIZZA domenica offers specialty, gourmet pizzas with a unique mix of toppings.
 The atmosphere is casual, fun and lively.
 The bar features American and local craft beers, specialty brews, craft cocktails, and pitchers of specialty house cocktails.

-Shaya is an innovative restaurant with a warm and welcoming approach to the dining culture inspired by Chef Alon Shaya’s Israeli upbringing.
-Chef Alon sees modern Israeli food as a grand mosaic, drawing influence from North Africa, the Middle East, Eastern Europe, Turkey and Greece.
-The menu at Shaya reflects the ongoing evolution of Israeli food, while celebrating the abundance of Louisiana and Alon’s close relationships with local farmers, which he has fostered through his ongoing work with the Crescent City Farmer’s Market.
-Similar to Alon’s other establishments in New Orleans, the wood-fire oven is central to the menu development and the dining experience, with guests starting their meal with a basket of homemade warm wood-fired pita.
+Shaya is an innovative Isreali restaurant with a warm and welcoming approach to dining.
+Shaya sees modern Israeli food as a grand mosaic, drawing influence from North Africa, the Middle East, Eastern Europe, Turkey and Greece.
+The menu at Shaya reflects the ongoing evolution of Israeli food, while celebrating the abundance found in Louisiana, fostered by its close relationships with local farmers.
+Similar to BRG's other establishments, the wood-fire oven is central to the menu development and the dining experience, and guests are able to start their meal with a basket of warm, wood-fired pita.